-Shinjuku is maybe the world’s busiest train station, with over 2 million passengers going in and out on a daily basis, and connecting with the Narita Express to Narita Airport, among other lines.
+Shinjuku Station is maybe the world’s busiest train hub, with over 2 million passengers going in and out on a daily basis, and connecting with the Narita Express to Narita Airport, among other lines.
 Apart from a station, Shinjuku is also the name of an important business and shopping center.
 Make sure to visit the observatories on the 45th floor of each of the twin towers of the Tokyo Metropolitan Government Office for some great views of the city.

 The Shinjuku Gyoen National Garden is a quiet and serene garden.
 Perfect for leisure walks away from the city noise, this garden is the home of a countless number of small and authentic Japanese bars.
 And if you still can’t get enough, visit Kagurazaka – a great neighborhood with a lot of restaurants, offering delicious food at reasonable prices.

 The Yoyogi station is situated between the north entrance of the Meiji Shrine, part of the Yoyogi Park and the Shinjuku Gyoen National Garden.
 The garden is quite famous in Japan because of the animated movie “The garden of words”, based on these same gardens.
 The Yoyogi station is located in very close proximity to the Shinjuku station.

 The Harajuku station exit will guide you straight to the south part of the Yoyogi park as well as to one of the most famous streets in Tokyo – Takeshita.
 This is the trendy shopping street for many young Japanese.
 The Omotesando Hills is a large shopping center where you can find many local Japanese brands.
 Another popular option for such shopping is Oriental Bazaar.